petrvanblokland/DesignDesignSpace/Site.md

 * Designers who would like to do a follow-up/refresh study, but are lacking time, finance or geographic location to make it work.

 In general the aim is to get graduated students as well as experienced designers back to a space of “WOW!”.

+Focus is on design students and their individual goals.
+Not on predefined course content.

 ### For which designers does designdesign.space best?